brianwarner/facade/README.md

 1. Clone gitdm from git://git.lwn.net/gitdm.git
 2. Move it to wherever you want to keep it on the system.
 3. In the web interface, go to Configure and update 'Location of gitdm'.
+4. There's a patch for gitdm in facade/utilities, if you plan to analyze GitHub repos.

 ### Worker script setup: